elfive/homebridge-petkit-feeder-mini/README.md

 ### Finally, retrieve infomateion.

-you should provide two critical infomation to this plugin: **deviceId** and **X-Session**.
+you should provide one critical infomation to this plugin: **X-Session**, if you have more than one Petkit feeder mini device, then you should alse provide **deviceId** in the header field of the config.json file.

+- X-Session: this value will change every time you login you Petkit app, so do not logoff your Petkit app unless necessary.
 - deviceId: this value indicate which device you wanna to control.
 If you just have one Petkit feeder mini, you can not provide this value.

-- X-Session: this value will change every time you login you Petkit app, so do not logoff your Petkit app unless necessary.

 here is a example of Quantumult X capture data page: